-Deshaun Watson’s accusers to submit materials to police; lawyer says more suits coming
+Deshaun Watson’s accusers to submit materials to police; attorney says more suits coming

 “Sexual assault is real,” David Mulugheta, Watson’s agent, wrote earlier Friday on Twitter.
 “Victims should be heard, offenders prosecuted.
 Individuals fabricate stories in pursuit of financial gain often.
 Their victims should be heard, and those offenders also prosecuted.
 I simply hope we keep this same energy with the truth.”

 Buzbee filed four lawsuits Thursday.
 The allegations in those suits include Watson exposing himself, attempting to kiss women without their consent and touching women with his penis.
-The women are described as being a fitness trainer, a massage therapist, a bodywork and stretch therapist and an esthetician.
+The women are described as being a fitness trainer, a massage therapist, a bodywork and stretch therapist and an aesthetician.

 In one of the previous lawsuits, a massage therapist accuses Watson of sexual assault.
 The woman alleges that Watson forced her to perform oral sex.

-“It is our intention for the clients that are willing to do so to put together a package and to submit it to the Houston Police Department of the information that we have,” said Buzbee.
+“It is our intention for the clients that are willing to do so to put together a package and to submit it to the Houston Police Department of the information that we have,” Buzbee said.

 Watson has not been charged with a crime.

-Buzbee said that he and his clients would cooperate with the investigation that the NFL is conducting under its personal conduct policy.
-The league potentially could discipline Watson if the allegations are substantiated.
+Buzbee said he and his clients would cooperate with the investigation that the NFL is conducting under its personal conduct policy.
+The league could discipline Watson if the allegations are substantiated.

 The NFL said through a spokesman Friday that “the matter is being reviewed under the personal conduct policy,” declining further comment.

-Buzbee said that a trainer for the Texans made the referral in an instance involving one of his clients.
+Buzbee said a trainer for the Texans made the referral in an instance involving one of his clients.
 In another, he said, a referral was made by Watson’s personal quarterback coach, Quincy Avery.
 The Texans declined to comment Friday, referring to two previous statements that they had issued this week.
 Avery did not respond when contacted for comment.

 Watson’s representatives “minimized these allegations” and did not take them seriously before Hardin was hired, Buzbee said.
 Buzbee said he had spoken last month to Scott Gaffield, the general counsel of Athletes First, the agency that represents Watson.